nanthagabriel/nanthagabriel/README.md

 ---

 🎬 Fun Fact!
 - Before i embarked on my learning journey, I spent years acting in films, including Netflix features and recognition at film festivals.
-The skills I developed in storytelling and problem solving as an actor along with the resilience i've developed from countless audition rejections, are now shaping how I approach data science.
+The skills I developed in storytelling and problem solving as an actor, along with the resilience i've developed from countless audition rejections, are now shaping how I approach data science.
 Let’s just say, I’m bringing a creative and narrative driven mindset to everything I plan to build and analyze.

 ---